 And if it's gruesome that floats your boat, then you definitely need to know about the terribly good river experience: Horrible Histories' Terrible Thames Tour!
 Packed with horrible but fun facts, this is a Thames boat trip with a difference.

 Go crabbing!
 Head to your nearest coast or estuary and get busy with this good old fashioned activity that you'll love as much as the kids do.
 Don't forget your crabbing nets!

 Raid the recycling bin and turn all those old toilet rolls into craft opportunities.

 Feeling a day indoors?
 Then why not have a doughtally lovely time whipping up a storm in the kitchen with these easy recipes for kids.

-And if the baking doesn't quite go to plan, treat yourselves to sweet treat of a delivery: afternoon tea brought to your doorstep!
+And if the baking doesn't quite go to plan, treat yourselves to a sweet treat of a delivery: afternoon tea brought to your doorstep!

 Get yourself into the Surrey countryside to hang out with alpacas and send the kids down a zipline at Hobbledown Adventure Farm.